Rescue toboggan: Design

 The trough has a trapezoidal cross section and the edges of the lower surfaces have three central stiffening skids.
 The straight bars, often made of steel pipe, lower the contour of the lower space and end with large oval rings about twice hip width.

 The toboggan is directionally symmetrical so it can move either head first or foot first.
 When empty or with a light load, it can be handled by one person alone.
 With a full load or a well secured person in it, it requires two rescuers on skis who can take much of the weight of the load off the snow through two sets of handles to prevent passenger impacts from bumps for a smoother and safer ride with better control from four ski edges.

-A brake chain under the downhill end controls speed in steep terrain when pressure is applied to the front spars which proportionally affects the location and length of the chain to regulate the braking effect.
+A chain brake under the downhill end controls speed in steep terrain when pressure is applied to the front spars which proportionally affects the location and length of the chain to regulate the braking effect.
 A line attached to the toboggan secures it to a rescuer.

 There are one and two piece toboggans.
 The latter is divisible so it can be carried on a backpack.
 The bars can be removed to carry the basket in a vehicle or on ski lifts and snowcats.

 Previous models were made of wood.